benvacha/mrkdwn/README.md

 ### Paragraphs
-- Text followed by a blank line or block syntax will be wrapped in a paragraph.
+- Text preceeded and proceeded by a blank line or block syntax will be wrapped in a paragraph.
 - Line returns without following whitespace will be treated as breaks within a single paragraph.
+- Text within pre block syntax should not be markuped.

 ###### mrkdwn
 ```